serverless/serverless/README.md

 ## Getting Started

-You can either install an existing project, or create your own.
+You can either install an existing project or create your own.
 We recommend starting out with the [Serverless-Starter](https://www.github.com/serverless/serverless-starter)

 ```
 serverless project install serverless-starter